Boeing Everett Factory: History

 To accommodate the Dreamlifter, a converted 747-400 which delivered 787 sections to the plant, a base was constructed on the western edge of Paine Field's runway.
 Opening in October 2013, the 17 acre base, called the Dreamlifter Operations Center, was funded by Snohomish County with $35 million in bonds; it is owned by the county via the airport, with Boeing originally leasing the site and servicing the bonds.
 Following Boeing's decision to shutter the 787 production line in Everett and consolidate 787 production in South Carolina, the lease on the Dreamlifter Operations Center was transferred to FedEx for use as a cargo base.
+The former 787 production line was replaced by the North Line of the Boeing 737 MAX program, which began operations in July 2026.
+The MAX line moves in a ten-day working cycle.

 Several workers at the Everett facility tested positive for COVID-19 in early March 2020, prior to a full shutdown of operations.
 The factory was shut down for three weeks until workers were able to return with mandatory face masks, social distancing, and staggered start times to reduce potential exposure.

 As of 2025, the Everett facility has 30 Boeing 777X airframes in storage on unused runways—some for as long as six years.
-The factory had also moved workers away from the 777X program to complete fuselage repairs on the Boeing 787 that were completed in February 2025.
+The factory had moved workers from the 777X program to complete fuselage repairs on the Boeing 787 that were completed in February 2025.
 Additional work to repair 737 MAX fuselages is expected to continue in what is described as Everett's "shadow factory".

 Current production aircraft

 Boeing 767

-The Boeing 767 is a mid-size, wide-body, twin-engine, jet airliner.
+The Boeing 767 (out of production) is a mid-size, wide-body, twin-engine, jet airliner.
 First introduced in 1979 to complement the larger 747, the aircraft was capable of carrying 218 passengers in a typical three-class configuration over a range of 5990 nmi and a cruising speed of Mach 0.80 (530 mph, 851 km/h, 470 kn).

 Production of passenger variants ended in 2017 after its successor, the 787 Dreamliner, entered service in 2011.
 Freighter and military variants remain in limited production.

-These are the 767 variants currently in production as of 2023:
+Two variants are in production as of 2023: